Enalean/docker-ldap/Readme.md

 Data persistence
 ================

-There is a volume for /data:
+To keep your data between reboots of your LDAP server, there is a volume for /data:

     docker run -p 389:389 -d /srv/docker/ldap:/data enalean/ldap-dev